 After arrival to Budapest, it may be difficult to face cultural differences.
 Being aware of these in advance may be helpful.
 At the end of the program, most students say that facing these differences helped them to grow.

-> Heat: in the summer, Budapest is hot, and many places, including BSME apartments don’t have air conditioning.
-Even at places where there is air-conditioning, people prefer to keep the temperature higher than in the US.
+Heat: In the summer, Budapest is hot.
+Many places, including BSME apartments, do not have air conditioning.
+Even in places where there is air conditioning, people prefer to keep the temperature higher than in the US.
 Previous BSME students bought small electric fans for their rooms, which they found helpful.
-The BSME classroom is air-conditioned.

 Jet lag: After traveling for long hours most people are very tired, and it takes a few days to adjust to the new time zone.
 When one is tired, things may seem more difficult, and it may be helpful to remind yourself that you will get over it.